w3f/Grants-Program/Reference blockchain token system.md

 | transfer | address,token id | Change the ownership of one’s share | shares, transaction |
 | invest | address,token id,shares | Become new stakeholder or change shares | shares, transaction |
 | purchase | address,token id | Add usage record; pay to stakeholders and all referred tokens | usage,(price),transaction |

+Everyone could mint a new token represent his new work based on any referred old work.
+He can update the work by appending new inforamtion.
+The earnings come from the purchase of the token for usage, which will be distributed according to shares, and they could be freely transferred and invested.

 ## Development Roadmap :nut_and_bolt: